-Here is a list of the current notification process that will officially start on August 1, if no extension is passed.
+Here is a list of the current notification process that will officially start on November 1 or before.

 Types of Notification

 The borrower will receive different types of notifications depending on what information is on file for each borrower.
 We would recommend that you log into the StudentAid.gov website and verify your email account and cell phone number listed for your account.
 You will need your FSA ID to get access to that information.